-For that reason this guide is actually a combination of these visits, plus another more recent where we would also take the chance to get to Cesky Krumlov.
-It’s always great coming back to Prague.
+It’s good to now have a wider overview of the city, hence the good reason this guide is actually a combination of all these visits, plus another more recent where we would also take the chance to get to the enchanting city of Cesky Krumlov.
+It’s always great coming back to Prague, there’s always something new.
 Refreshing memories and also being able to provide with a proper travel guide entry for my blog as otherwise remembering all the details from these years back would have not been accurate with half of it missing.
-But something also as great as for the first visit was to be able to see some colleagues we worked together some years ago in London before they moved back to their home town!
-A piece from the past continued 5 years after as if time did not pass in between.

-Prague is by all means one of the greatest and most beautiful cities not only across Europe but the world.
-It is always included on any poll and listing of the most beautiful cities in the world, or places to visit before you die and similar lists.
-Once you visit the city you will understand why.
+The city is always included on any poll and listing of the most beautiful cities in the world, or places to visit before you die and similar lists.
 As such, you can imagine the incredible amount of history, sights, museums, entertainment and nightlife, therefore in a weekend it is absolutely impossible to visit everything.
 You will need at least a minimum of 4 days although I would personally recommend you more if you have the chance, or a me right now, coming for a second time and continue visiting new places.

 On my first visit we were 4 full days and was just in the limit of OK.
 I planned a very tight schedule but visited almost everything!
-This time we went just for the weekend, from Friday evening to Sunday night and was nice enough.
-It makes a vast difference visiting a city for the first time or coming a second or more times after, where you don’t worry anymore about rushing to see everything but instead enjoying what you liked the most without any rush and discovering new places along the way.
-Gladly because of this I can create a more in deep guide, notoriously the what to see and do section below.
+On later occasions the time and plans were different.
+Weekends only, from Friday evening to Sunday night but that was nice and enough.
+It makes a vast difference visiting a city for the first time or repeating thereafter, where you don’t worry anymore about rushing to see everything but instead enjoying what you liked the most without any rush and discovering new places along the way.
+Gladly because of this, I can create a more in deep guide, notoriously the what to see and do section below.

-Food-wise talking it is incredible the huge and great choice you have pretty much everywhere.
-On both visits I never had any issue finding a nice Czech restaurant.
+Food-wise talking, it is incredible the huge and great choice you have pretty much everywhere.
+On every occasion I’ve visited the city I never had any issue finding a nice Czech restaurant.
 Even in the most touristy areas you can find great quality and not the usual tourist traps like in most cities elsewhere.

 For more information about Prague check Wikipedia and Wikitravel sites.
 Czech Republic’s currency is the Koruna (CZK).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.